Home

 Luckily, I wasn't going very fast.
 It could have been much worse if I was going more intense, or didn't move to accommodate the kettlebell as fast as I did.

-Pulled Back & Other Muscles
+• Pulled Back and Other Muscles

 Swings, and other dynamic kettlebell exercises, can put a lot of strain on your back.
 Consider yourself warned; be careful, and don't push through bad pain.